OSAS/community-website/source/blog/2016-12-14-size-and-change.html.md

 theories on the [evolution](https://en.wikipedia.org/wiki/The_Death_and_Life_of_Great_American_Cities) of [healthy communities](http://www.goodreads.com/book/show/85398.The_Economy_of_Cities)).
-His characterization of this, which matches both Dunbar's group of 5000 (and coincidentally Plato's theoretical optimal size of a democracy, 5040), is that it is the size of a group where an individual feels that they have no say in the affairs of the group.
+His characterization of this, which matches both Dunbar's group of 5000 (and coincidentally Plato's theoretical optimal size of a democracy, 5040), is that it is also approximately the size of a group where an individual feels that they have no say in the affairs of the group.
 It is also the size at which town meetings in Massachusetts can move from "open to all" to representative meetings, open only to elected representatives (6000